tnissen375/toni.corteza/README.md

 ### Domain / Subdomain

 You have to make sure that your domain is pointing to your server.
 For my tests i use  `toni-media.com` and the subdomain `corteza.toni-media.com`.
 Write down the IP of your server, y ll need it later.
 If you are using a Server @ Hetzner **or** Amazon Route 53 DNS** (**to be implemented) you dont have to worry about the setup.
-This role will take care of it.
+This role will take care of creating DNS entries.
-For any other dns provider you will have to either adjust the the toni.dns role or y ll need to do the DNS settings manual before running these ansible role, cause SSL-Certificates for the subdomain(s) will be issued automaticly anyway and therefore all DNS entries of all used subdomains are required.
+For any other dns provider you will have to either adjust the the toni.dns role or y ll need to do the DNS settings manual before running these ansible role, cause SSL-Certificates for the domain and subdomain(s) will be issued automaticly anyway and therefore **all DNS entries of all used subdomains are required.** Set up DNS entries manualy at your dns server / provider if you are not using a server at hetzner **before you run the role.**

 ## Settings